Support MSU Billings projects & programs on ‘Jacket Giving Day'

 Project highlights include the City College Nursing Program Full Body “Anne” nursing mannequin simulator, MSUB’s Native American Achievement Center 2022 Powwow support, MSUB’s outdoor learning space in memory of Norm Schoenthal, bringing more community-based art to campus, and growing scholarship funds to increase students’ success.
 See a complete list of projects and programs.
 Not sure what project to give to?
 Give to the Chancellor’s Priorities, which include student scholarships.

-MSU Billings has a goal of engaging 750 people on ‘Jacket Giving Day and all donation amounts—small or large—will impact students’ lives.
+MSU Billings has a goal of engaging 750 people on ‘Jacket Giving Day' and all donation amounts—small or large—will impact students’ lives.
 The minimum gift is $5, the cost of a latte, which can add up to tremendous support for students.
 Individuals can also set up a recurring gift, either monthly or yearly.
 Additionally, each project has an opportunity to earn bonus dollars by attracting the most donors to their cause.
 The three projects with the most donors can win an additional $1,000, $1,500, and $2,500.
-“It’s important to support MSUB and pay it forward,” said MSUB Foundation President and CEO Krista Montague.
-“We need to help support students, just like someone supported us during our time.”

 People are also reading…